 1. Cut 1.5″ cedar strips down to desired length.

 I get my 1.5″ cedar strips from my local hardware store.
-They come bundled up and are really cheap!
+They come bundled up in a pack and are really cheap!

 Each stencil letter actually measures .8″h, so you could use smaller strips if desired.
 They’ll just have a slightly different appearance than mine.
 Visit the stencil listing HERE for full details.